George Ward Price: 'Enthusiast' for fascism

-Along the same lines in I Know These Dictators, Ward Price defended the Nazi concentration camps, writing that the "German nation conceived of itself as in a state of siege" in 1933, which justified the "vigorous" use of concentration camps against a "ruthless and treacherous enemy".
+Along the same lines Ward Price defended the Nazi concentration camps, writing in his book that the "German nation conceived of itself as in a state of siege" in 1933, which justified the "vigorous" use of concentration camps against a "ruthless and treacherous enemy".
 Ward Price wrote: "Great capital has been made by enemies of Germany out of the concentration camps, just as it was made by enemies of Britain out of alleged abuses in the concentration camps of the Boer War.
 In both cases gross and reckless exaggerations were made.
 That there would have been far more cruelty in Germany had the Communists been the guardians instead of the inmates of the concentration camps is proved by the horrors that went on wherever the Bolsheviks have gained the upper hand".

 During Anschluss, the German annexation of Austria, Price accompanied Hitler's party as they entered Vienna.
 Of his interviews with Hitler, journalist John Simpson noted:

 In newsreel footage of the scenes in Vienna, Price can be seen near Hitler on the balcony of the Hofburg Palace.

-With the Munich Crisis, he covered the visit of Neville Chamberlain to Berchtesgarden and witnessed the entry of German troops in the Sudetenland.
+With the Munich Crisis, he covered the visit of Neville Chamberlain to Berchtesgaden and witnessed the entry of German troops in the Sudetenland.

 Reporting on the concentration camps Price wrote: